dontloo/dontloo.github.io/_posts/blog/2017-4-25-naive-bayes-and-logistic-regression.md

 the naive Bayes model can be expressed as a directed graph where the parent node denotes the output and the leaf nodes denote the input, the joint probability is then
 \\[p(x, y)=p(y)\prod_n p(x_i|y).\\]
-> Essentially, a generative model is one that directly describes how the outputs probabilistically “generate” the inputs.  --the tutorial

 **logistic regression**
 The logistic regression model can be expressed as the conditional counterpart of the naive Bayes model.